Email Analytics: Email Statuses and What They Mean

 Deferrals

-A deferred event, or deferral, is simply an event SendGrid has received back from the receiving server that tells us that the receiving server has temporarily limited access to their system.
+A deferred event, or deferral, is an event SendGrid receives back from the receiving server.
+A deferral tells SendGrid that the receiving server has temporarily limited access to its system.
+A deferral can be thought of as a busy signal.

 Source: https://sendgrid.com/blog/delivered-bounced-blocked-and-deferred-emails-what-does-it-all-mean/